Pele 'Would Have Been Sad' At State Of Brazil Team, Says Son

-Sao Paulo: Pele "would have been sad" at the state of the current Brazilian national team, his son Edinho has told AFP in an interview days before the first anniversary of his death on Friday.
+Pele "would have been sad" at the state of the current Brazilian national team, his son Edinho said before the first anniversary of his death on Friday.

 Brazil have struggled in qualifying for the 2026 World Cup and presently occupy sixth place in the South American table, the last spot that affords direct qualification.